-Fact Sheet Opportunities for Fairness in Farming Act S.557 / H.R.1249
+Opportunities for Fairness in Farming Act

-The Opportunities for Fairness in Farming Act (OFF Act) was introduced to the 118th Congress by Senators Mike Lee (R-UT) and Cory Booker (D-NJ) in the Senate (S.557) and is co-sponsored by Senators Rand Paul (R-KY), Elizabeth Warren (D-MA), and Kirsten Gillibrand (D-NY).
-It was introduced by Representatives Nancy Mace (R-SC-1) and Dina Titus (D-NV-1) in the House (H.R.
-1249).
+The Opportunities for Fairness in Farming Act (OFF Act) was introduced to the 119th Congress by Senators Mike Lee (R-UT), Cory Booker (D-NJ), Rand Paul (R-KY), and Elizabeth Warren (D-MA), and Representatives Nancy Mace (R-NC) and Dina Titus (D-NV).

-Farmers and ranchers are being forced to pay into checkoff programs that often advocate against their best interests and support food system consolidation.
-This legislation would prohibit certain practices and require greater transparency and accountability in checkoff programs, while providing an exception for university-related research.
+Farmers and ranchers are being forced to pay into government checkoff programs that often advocate against their best interests and support food system consolidation.
+The OFF Act would prohibit certain practices and require greater transparency and accountability in checkoff programs, while providing an exception for university-related research.